orchard0/Mutawazin-Arabic-keyboard/README.md

 The balance between each hand is 51%/49% on Mutawazin!
 Compare this with Apple&#39;s left hand load of 42% and right hand load of 58% and PC&#39;s left hand load of 39% and right hand load of 61%.

-## Letters via «Shift Key».
+### Letters via «Shift Key».

-On Apple 4.4% of load is on letters accessed via the «Shift Key».
+On Apple 4.4% of load are letters accessed via the «Shift Key».
 On PC it&#39;s 2.6% and on Mutawazin it&#39;s 3.5%.
-This is a lower shift load then apple for the same number of keys.
-Yes you would press the shift key 1% less on PC but given it&#39;s full keyboard letter spread in effect it would be easier to press the shift key then to reach for some letters with the pinky on the edges of the keyboard.
+Mutawazin has a lower shift load then Apple for the same number of keys with letters (27 keys).
+The shift key load is 1% less on PC but given it&#39;s full keyboard letter spread (34 keys) in effect it would be easier to press the shift key then to reach for some letters with the pinky on the edges of the keyboard.

-## Finger travel and time saving:
+### Finger travel and time saving:

 The finger travel is the distance a finger moved from the centre of its home key to press the centre of the required key and then return home.
 If the next key is the same key as the previous key or if the key need is a home key no additional distance is added.

 To write the Quran (72,010 words) would require a distance of 9063 (meters) on Apple, 9090m on PC and only 5183m on Mutawazin! **That&#39;s a 43% finger travel saving.
 What does that mean time wise?**

-### Time
+#### Time

 To measure the distance a finger needs to travel is easy however working out the time taken is very difficult.
 This is because firstly, for example, some fingers like the middle finger travel the same distance faster than the pinky finger.
 Second, it&#39;s expected that stronger fingers will press keys faster than weak fingers.
 Finally, each person has a different speed due to practise, hand and finger sizes and wrist position and possibly other factors.
 But, for the sake of comparison, I will assume (based loosely on this paper here) that it takes the &#39;average&#39; typist 0.25s to press a home key and a finger (regardless of type) will travel at a max speed of 8cm/s to press all other keys; this speed includes the time need to press the key, which would be miniscule compared to the time needed to travel to it.